Payola: Satire of payola practices

 In 1960, Stan Freberg did a parody on the Payola Scandal, by calling it "Old Payola Roll Blues", a two-sided single, where the promoter gets an ordinary teenager, named Clyde Ankle, to record a song, for Obscurity Records, entitled "High School OO OO", and then tries to offer the song to a jazz radio station with phony deals that the disc jockey just won't buy it.
 It ends with an anti-rock song, saying hello to jazz and swing, and goodbye to amateur nights, including rock and roll.

 The Vancouver new wave band the Payola$ chose their moniker during the punk explosion of the late 1970s.

 The practice is criticized in the chorus of the Dead Kennedys song "Pull My Strings", a parody of the song "My Sharona" ("My Payola") sung to a crowd of music industry leaders during a music award ceremony.

 The They Might Be Giants song "Hey, Mr. DJ, I Thought You Said We Had a Deal" is about the practice.
-It is narrated from the point of view of a naive and inexperienced musician who has been coerced by a disc jockey into paying for airplaythe disc jockey then disappears and does not deliver on his promise.
+It is narrated from the point of view of a naive and inexperienced musician who has been coerced by a disc jockey into paying for airplay.
+The disc jockey then disappears and does not deliver on his promise.

-The practice is satirized in song "Payola Blues" by Neil Young, from his 1983 album Everybody's Rockin'.
-It opens by saying "This one's for you, Alan Freed" and then states Cause the things they're doing today would make a saint out of you", implying that Payola corruption is bigger now (or was bigger in the 1980s) than it was in the 1950s.
+The practice is satirized in the song "Payola Blues" by Neil Young, from his 1983 album Everybody's Rockin'.
+It opens by saying "This one's for you, Alan Freed" and then states "Cause the things they're doing today would make a saint out of you", implying that Payola corruption is bigger now (or was bigger in the 1980s) than it was in the 1950s.